-As more and more workers are heading back into the office post-pandemic, there is an evident demand for workplace flexibility.
-One trending approach, although not new, is the hub-and-spoke work model or the use of satellite offices.
+With return to office policies standing out as a polarizing topic between employers and employees, there is an evident demand for workplace flexibility.
+One trending approach, although not new, is the hub-and-spoke work model or the use of satellite offices, one of the best alternatives to commercial office property.
 Part of the office hub-and-spoke work model, satellite offices offer many advantages for both employers and employees, as companies reach beyond the city’s boundaries – and sometimes even beyond the borders.
-Here is everything you need to know about satellite offices, and why your company should explore this option.
+Here is everything you need to know about satellite offices, what is hot desking for shared offices, and why your company should explore this option.

 What is a Satellite Office?

-The hub-and-spoke work model consists of a “hub” that hosts the company’s headquarters – often in the city center, such as in London or Washington DC – and of “spokes”, or smaller furnished offices, often closer to where employees live.
-For remote workers, a spoke may be a cozy workstation at home, a local café with a wi-fi connection or even a shared desk in a coworking space.
+The hub-and-spoke work model consists of a “hub” that hosts the company’s headquarters – often in the city center, such as flex offices in London or Washington DC – and of “spokes”, or smaller furnished offices, often closer to where employees live.
+For remote workers, a spoke may be a cozy workstation at home, a local café with a wi-fi connection or even a shared desk in a coworking space like Mindspace’s coworking space in Brooklyn.
 However, spokes usually refer to satellite offices – smaller branch offices of a company, spread across less central locations.

 As described in the Daily Business, a research completed by recruitment firm Robert Walters “reveals that more than a third (37%) of business leaders are considering downsizing their primary office space served by smaller satellites closer to where their employees live.”
-Firms such as Google, Fujitsu and Virgin Money, are among those ready for the hub-and-spoke model.
+Firms such as Google and Deloitte are among those that use satellite offices as part of their business strategies.

 The Benefits of a Satellite Office: